Glinda: Supernatural (2013)

 In the "LARP and the Real Girl" an episode of season 8 of Supernatural appears a fairy based in Glinda called Gilda.
 She describes herself as the good kind of fairy and is portrayed by Tiffany Dupont.

 Oz the Great and Powerful (2013)

 Glinda is portrayed by Michelle Williams in the 2013 Disney film Oz the Great and Powerful.
 In this prequel, she is Glinda the Good Witch of the South as well as the daughter of the slain king of Oz.
 Theodora (Mila Kunis) and Evanora (Rachel Weisz), are the future Wicked Witches of the West and East, respectively.
-In the film, she helps a good-hearted con artist named Oscar Diggs (James Franco) defeat her sisters and become the Wizard of Oz.
+In the film, she helps a good-hearted con artist named Oscar Diggs (James Franco) defeat the sisters and become the Wizard of Oz.

 Legends of Oz: Dorothy's Return (2013)

-Glinda was voiced by Bernadette Peters in the 3D animated film Legends of Oz: Dorothy's Return, which was released in 2014.
+Glinda was voiced by Bernadette Peters in the CGI animated film Legends of Oz: Dorothy's Return, which was released in 2014.